follisancho-max/cryptoseed/src/database.md

 2. Navigate to the **SQL Editor**.
 3. Click on **"New query"**.
 4. Copy the entire SQL script below and paste it into the editor.
-5. Click **"RUN"** to create the table and enable Row Level Security.
+5. Click **"RUN"** to create the tables and enable Row Level Security.

 ---